It’s been a crazy year. In the midst of market changes and ongoing uncertainty, these are the top wealth management trends of 2020.

 Finally, I believe that 2020 has provided a reminder of the importance of a personal touch to wealth management.

-The data bears this out; people have more confidence in personal advisors.
+The data bears this out; another wealth management trend is that people have more confidence in personal advisors.
 For example, a March 2020 survey by NerdWallet found that, “Given the option, 84% [of investors] would rather work with a human financial advisor to invest their money compared with 16% who would prefer to use a robo-advisor.”

 It makes sense.
 A personalized, tailored approach is the best means of meeting individual goals.
 Robo advisors are not structured to provide the kind of behavioral coaching support necessary during periods of volatility.
 Large wealth management firms often staff smaller accounts with junior level support, who may not have the experience needed to address individualized tax advice, timing of security sales, savings strategies, and estate planning.
 Fit is incredibly important.